Splitit-Archive/Splitit.SDKs.php/README.md

 ## Flex Fields

-Commong usage for Splitit PHP SDK is in making necessary server-side requests as part of FlexFields product integration.
+Common usage for Splitit PHP SDK is in making necessary server-side requests as part of FlexFields product integration.
 The code below is an example of how SDK wrappers can be used to simplify acquiring public token and verifying payment.
-For more information, please visit [FlexFields documentation](https://hosted.production.splitit.com/#php).
+For more information, please visit [FlexFields documentation](https://flex-fields.production.splitit.com/#php).

 Server-side code consists of two parts: acquiring public token which needs to be passed to FlexFields JS library and verifying payment before order is finalized and shipped.